makyo/writing/work/claw17/run-ragged.md

 "You're picking, love."

-Selene jolted to awareness, realized she totally zoned out.
+Sélène jolted to awareness, realized she totally zoned out.
 She pinned her ears back, massaging the fur on her wrist in an attempt to cover the frayed look of where she'd been picking.
 "Uh, sorry, Aiden.
 Are you okay?"

-The fox gave her a tired smile and turned off the engine, pulling the parking break up with a series of sharp, satisfying clicks.
+The fox smiled tiredly to her and turned off the engine, pulling the parking break up with a series of sharp, satisfying clicks.
 "I'm alright.
 Work was...it was a long day.
 Eight appointments, two meetings, no lunch.
 I'm starving, can we get inside and whip something up?"
 His look of excitement was transparently false.

 "Mmhm, I'll make us something quick," she said, giving him her best goofy grin.
 "Microwave.
 I promise."

+Sélène felt lucky she was actually able to pull off a seamless dinner, even if it meant relying on microwaved leftovers.
+She loved to cook, but sometimes, reducing the friction her brain seemed intent on pushing into the act --- ovens and stoves are fraught with needs and anxieties --- was what the night called for.
+The more tired Aiden was, the less she wanted her personal frictions to intrude on him, or on them.